Nutrition Considerations for Women: Calcium Intake

 Calcium & Your Diet

-Excessive intakes of magnesium can limit your calcium absorption.
-If you’re a Gold Subscriber, check out the calcium:magnesium nutrient balance in your diary to see if you are getting these nutrients in balance.
+By upgrading to Cronometer Gold, you can easily check the calcium:magnesium nutrient balance in your Diary to see if you are getting these nutrients in balance.

 Good sources of calcium include milk, cheese, yogurt, salmon with bones, tofu, spinach and okra.